-Finally, in the last report submitted by Cyprus authorities at the request of the Secretariat, the latter regret not having received any evidence from the NGO showing the insufficient designation of the Akamas Peninsula and therefore not being in a position to either remedy or counteract any possible inaccuracies.
-Moreover, the authorities are confident that the designated area will be considered as adequate, and have provided all relevant scientific information to the European Commission.
+Finally, in the last report submitted by Cyprus authorities at the request of the Secretariat, the latter regretted not having received any evidence from the NGO showing the insufficient designation of the Akamas Peninsula and therefore not being in a position to either remedy or counteract any possible inaccuracies.
+Moreover, the authorities were confident that the designated area would be considered as adequate, and provided all relevant scientific information to the European Commission in this respect.
+They also informed that the Akamas Management Plan was at its final stages of completion, pending the public consultation procedure which was expected to take place in January 2015.

-The authorities further confirm that an EU Pilot is ongoing on Polis-Gialia situation and that the procedure is thus confidential for the moment.
-In addition, the authorities defend the quality and effectiveness of the Management Plan which is intended to ensure the highest possible protection of the peninsula.
+The authorities further confirmed that an EU Pilot was ongoing on Polis-Gialia situation and that the procedure was thus confidential.
+In addition, the authorities defended the quality and effectiveness of the Management Plan which is intended to ensure the highest possible protection of the peninsula.
+They further informed that the procedure for the site's declaration to SAC would be completed by the end of 2014 as foreseen and that the relevant Ministerial decree on the restrictions and permitted actions within the site would be ready within the first three months of 2015.

-The report of the authorities contradicts also the allegations concerning the lack of patrolling in Lara-Toxeftra Reserve for which a specific Turtle Monitoring Programme is assigned every year to experts through a tendering procedure.
+The report of the authorities contradicted also the allegations concerning the lack of patrolling in Lara-Toxeftra Reserve for which a specific Turtle Monitoring Programme had been assigned every year to experts through a tendering procedure.
 The obligations and responsibilities of the experts are considered to be in compliance with the regulations.

-Regarding the adoption of an early warning system, the authorities consider that the regular monitoring of the sites is the most efficient measure, together with the prosecution of illegal acts.
-However, the Republic of Cyprus is now also studying possible amendments to the Nature Law so to allow for extrajudicial measures following damages to sites, habitats and species.
+Regarding the adoption of an early warning system, the authorities considered that the regular monitoring of the sites was still the most efficient measure, together with the prosecution of illegal acts.
+However, the Republic of Cyprus informed being in the process of studying possible amendments to the Nature Law so to allow for extrajudicial measures following damages to sites, habitats and species.
+In the light of the most recent information the Bureau decided to forward the case to the Standing Committee.